mathiasrw/rexreplace/README.md

 ```

-RexReplace normally treats `€` as an alias for `$` so the following will do the same as the previus example
+RexReplace normally treats `€` as an alias for `$` so the following will do the same as the previous example

 ```bash
 > rexreplace '(foo)(.*)' '€2€1' myfile.md